History of Binghamton University

 Binghamton University opened its doors as Triple Cities College in 1946 to serve the needs of local veterans returning from service in World War II.
 Originally located in Endicott, five miles west of the present campus, the fledgling school was a branch of Syracuse University.

-Four years later, when the college was incorporated into the State University of New York, it was renamed Harpur College in honor of Robert Harpur, a Colonial teacher, patriot and pioneer, who devoted his later years to settling the area around Binghamton.
+Four years later, when the college was incorporated into the State University of New York, it was renamed Harpur College in honor of Robert Harpur, a Colonial teacher, patriot and pioneer, who devoted his later years to settling the area west of Binghamton.

 Until 1953, Harpur College was one of only two public liberal arts colleges in the state.
 In 1961, the campus was moved across the Susquehanna River to Vestal.
 Growing enrollment and a reputation for excellence soon led to the selection of Harpur College as one of four doctorate-granting University Centers in the state system.